 By 1870, John and Amanda were living in Homer, Claiborne Parish, with their two eldest children, Anna Belle Rankin and Samuel Edward Rankin.
 The couple listed $400 in real property and $350 in personal property in the census enumeration.
 John Allen identified himself as a farmer.
 They apparently owned some land, although I cannot find a deed of purchase or a land grant to John Allen.
 However, he and Amanda sold nine acres in Claiborne Parish for $33 in August 1870.

 The sale of land is perhaps a clue that farming did not work out well.
 By 1880, the Rankin family was living in Webster Parish.
 John Allen, age 36, was Deputy Sheriff.
-By 1880, he and Amanda had six children, with one more child yet to come.
+He and Amanda had six children, with one more child yet to come.

 The deputy sheriff job was short-lived.
 A letter saved by the family of John Allen’s brother Elisha Rankin reports that John Allen and family went through Homer in October 1882 on their way to Blanchard Springs to run a barber shop.
 I don’t know what happened to the barber shop, but the Rankins wound up back in Claiborne Parish for the rest of their lives.